37+ Google SERP Features: A Complete Guide

 Overview

-This search element informs about copyright infringement and removal of particular results from the SERP due to complaints.
+This search element informs about copyright infringement and the removal of particular results from the SERP due to complaints.

 Example